 The purpose of this study is to examine patient, family and health-care provider perspectives of facilitators and barriers to depression treatment engagement.

-Mentor: Larry Jackson MD, Assistant Professor of Medicine, Department of Medicine, Division of Cardiology
+Mentor: Larry Jackson, MD, Assistant Professor, Department of Medicine, Cardiovascular Medicine, Adult Cardiac Electrophysiology

 Project title: Factors influencing under-utilization of aortic valve replacement (AVR) as a function of race and ethnicity